“Women lose up to

 What is bone health?

-On page two in Bone Health: What Do We Mean By “Bone Health”? the International Menopause Society’s (IMS) Patient Information Leaflet: Update on Bone Health for World Menopause Day (2021), the IMS explain:
+On page two in Bone Health: What Do We Mean By “Bone Health”? the International Menopause Society’s Patient Information Leaflet: Update on Bone Health for World Menopause Day (2021), the IMS explain:

 Healthy Bones“In healthy bone, up to the menopause, the production of new bone happens more than the removal of old bone, but the opposite happens after menopause.
 After your last menstrual period, your ovaries stop the production of the hormone estrogen.
 This leads to increased removal of bone which results in decreased bone strength.
 Age-related changes also lead to increased removal of bone”.2

-Menopause
+Menopause Bone Loss

-What is the association between menopause and bone loss?
+Is there an association between menopause and bone loss?

 Osteoporosis